Analyzing Pope & Talbot (OTCMKTS:PTBTQ) & Mercer International (OTCMKTS:MERC)

 Analyst Ratings

-This is a summary of recent ratings and recommmendations for Pope & Talbot and Mercer International, as reported by MarketBeat.
+This is a breakdown of current ratings and recommmendations for Pope & Talbot and Mercer International, as reported by MarketBeat.com.

 |Sell Ratings